Skip to content

 Create PyPI Account

 Head to Test PyPI.
 Register for a new account.
 You will probably need to set up Two Factor Authentication (2FA).
-This is easiest using an app such as Google Authenticator.
+This is easiest using an app such as Google or Microsoft Authenticator.
+Note that you will need to use this app when you log in to Test PyPI or PyPI in the future.
+And given that MFA is prevalent across the university, you should be familiar with this process.

 Go to 'Account settings', scroll down to Api Tokens, and click on 'Add API Token'.
 Leave this page open for now, because you will need this token shortly.